NOS enables you to do the following

 - Query cold data offloaded to an external object store

-- Load data from external object store into the database using one SQL request
+- Load data from an external object store into the database using one SQL request

 - Foreign Tables